-basis for describing the locations of trains as well as breaking distances.
+In the forth step of the methodology, the completed system was analyzed with BeSpaceD for the presence of spatiotemporal properties.
+As stated above, the development of the Reactive Blocks model is in parts based on work from [28] which did not use the special building blocks needed to enable an automatic extraction of the control logic as described in step 4a of the methodology.
+Therefore, we decided to use alternative 4b instead, i.e., we applied BeSpaceD to check logs of runs observed by executing the control software.
+Since Lego trains are usually not damaged by crashes, we could not only get runs from pure simulation but also from running the real trains on the tracks.
+In Sect.
+4.1, we explained that sleepers form the basis for describing the locations of trains as well as breaking distances.
 Therefore, it seemed natural to use them also in the BeSpaceD proofs.
-The simulation resp. operation of the train and zone controllers lead to formulas as sketched in Fig. 9.
+The simulation resp. operation of the train and zone controllers lead to formulas as sketched in Fig. 12.
 A formula comprises a long list of conjunctions marked by a BIGAND statement.
 Each conjuncted element features an IMPLIES statement describing that a time point implies that a train occupies a certain number of sleepers on the track.

 We used BeSpaceD to check runs of various scenarios mostly to guarantee freedom of collisions.
-Here, the solvers were used to verify that no sleeper was occupied by more than one train4 at any time.
+Here, the solvers were used to verify that no sleeper was occupied by more than one train at any time.
 But we could also validate that the results observed in step 2 of the methodology are consistent with the observed runs.
-For instance, the higher complexity of the final control software did not impact the braking distances compared with the observed ones (see Fig. 7).
+For instance, the higher complexity of the final control software did not impact the braking distances compared with the observed ones (see Fig. 10).
 The BeSpaceD proofs did not reveal any performance problems.
 The longest run comprised 1973 time points that correspond to more than 32 minutes of operation and afforded the check of 10,000's of sleepers.
 They were checked within 0.3 s each on a standard 2.8 Ghz Intel Core i5 running MacOS.

-Finally, we got the implementation by automatic generation of Java code from the Reactive Blocks models that was exported to the EV3 controllers as executable .jar files.
+After finishing the BeSpaceD test, we completed the engineering process with the fifth step of the methodology.
+Here, we automatically generated Java code from the Reactive Blocks models that was exported to the EV3 controllers as executable .jar files.
 This procedure could be performed for all controllers of our system within a few minutes.